CTFAK/CTFAK2.0/README.md

 ## Compiling CTFAK 2.0

-**Compiling CTFAK is not recommended.** Please go to [installation](https://github.com/CTFAK/CTFAK2.0#installation) to download CTFAK precompiled.
+**Compiling CTFAK usually was not recommended.** Please go to [installation](https://github.com/CTFAK/CTFAK2.0#installation) to download CTFAK precompiled if possible.

-Compiling CTFAK does not get you newer features compared to the actions.
+Compiling CTFAK would not get you newer features compared to the actions.

 If you'd like to compile CTFAK anyway, right click the solution on the right and press `Build Solution` or do it through the key bind `Control + Shift + B`, then right click the solution once again and press `Open Folder in File Explorer`.